66HEX/lunarbase/README.md

 ## Architecture Highlights

 ### Security-First Design
-Every component has been designed with security as the primary concern.
-From the Argon2id password hashing to the comprehensive permission system, LunarBase ensures your data remains protected against modern threats.
+Every component has been designed with security as a primary concern.
+From the Argon2id password hashing to the comprehensive permission system, LunarBase helps protect your data against modern threats.

 ### Real-time Capabilities
 Built-in WebSocket support provides real-time updates across the entire system.
 Whether it's live data synchronization or instant permission changes, LunarBase keeps all clients synchronized without compromising security.